Where did the idea come from for Black Heart, Red Ruby?

 Who is your favorite character?

-Ava.
-She is the spiteful little engine that could, though, truth be told, if I met her in real life, I think I might have to bitchslap her into oblivion.
+Truth be told, if I met her in real life, I think we might have words.

 Will there be a sequel?